thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 19:00 20 December 2025 or as the situation changes.

 - Flood alert: Middle Avon Rugby to Bidford
-- High river levels today may lead to flooding.
-Flooding is possible on 19/12/2025.
+- River levels remain high but are falling, therefore the risk of flooding remains today, 20/12/2025.
 Flooding may affect low-lying land and roads adjacent to the River Avon between Rugby and Bidford including Warwick, Stratford upon Avon, caravan parks and farmland.
 We are closely monitoring the situation.
 Avoid using low lying footpaths and any bridges near local watercourses.
 Avoid low lying roads near rivers, which may be flooded.
-This message will be updated by 11:00AM on 20/12/2025 or as the situation changes.
+This message will be updated by 11:00AM on 21/12/2025 or as the situation changes.

 - Warning no longer in force: River Stour in South Warwickshire
 - There is no longer a threat of flooding, though standing water and debris may still remain.